fin-ger/building-a-distributed-wamp-router/paper/paper.md

 ## Connection Management

+ * simple interface to easily implement new transport technologies
  * `ConnectionManager`
      * establishing connections
+     * listens for incoming connections
  * `Transport`
      * used for communication between the nodes
      * inmemory-channel transport
      * TCP transport
+     * serializes and deserializes messages from and to nodes
+     * msgpack is used for serialization and deserialization
+     * messages from `raft-rs` are encoded with Googles Protobuf
+     * buffers messages until they are read by the `Node`

 ## State Management

  * `Machine`
     * handler object to easily change the state of the node
+    * can be easily copied to give multiple parties access to the machine (threads, scopes, etc.)
  * `MachineCore`
     * writes the state to a storage
+ * `Machine` and `MahcineCore` use a `RequestManager` to establish a thread safe communication
+ * therefore the access to the `Machine` is independent from the thread
+ * all actions on the `RequestManager` are asynchronous to not block the current thread when waiting for the raft to process a proposal
+ * a machine can be serialized and deserialize to enable snapshotting of a state machine
  * Experiment
     * a declarative state machine using rust's procedural macros
+ * state machine for the WAMP router was implemented on a subscription and registration list, where subscription and registrations can be added and removed
+ * TODO: add full state machine description of the WAMP router

 ## Storing State

  * `Storage`
+    * easy interface to enable fast development of new storage implementations
     * manages the raft-log
     * appending and reading of the state changes
  * Storage implementations